Copy-editing and Proofreading Seminar

 After the course you complete assessments in proofreading and copy-editing in your own time, and send them to Chapterhouse for marking and feedback.
 Successful students are awarded the Chapterhouse Certificate of Competence in Proofreading and Copy-Editing, which is highly regarded in the industry.
 Remember, too, that we’re happy to help with guidance both on finding and on doing the work.

 The seminar is usually taught by our Senior Tutor, Tom Richards.
-Our 2018 seminars will be held at Monticello House, London, which is in Russell Square, conveniently placed for public transport.
+Our seminars are held at Monticello House, London, which is in Russell Square, conveniently placed for public transport.
 (We start at 10 am and finish at 4 pm each day.)

 I found the course very helpful and enjoyable.
 I appreciated the fact that we started and finished promptly and that there was no time wasting.
 The instructions and explanations were all given very clearly and we moved through the work at a good pace, spending an appropriate amount of time on each exercise.
 I found the manuals very clear and easy to follow and I think the spread of individual and group/partner work was right.